DebanjonDas/32-bit-multicycle-mips-cpu/README.md

 - [ ] Parameterize memory size
 - [ ] Add exception handling (overflow, invalid opcode)
 - [ ] Convert to a pipelined 5-stage implementation for comparison

-## License

-This project is open-source and available under the [MIT License](LICENSE).

-## Author

-Built as an academic/portfolio project to demonstrate multicycle CPU design in Verilog, following the classic Hennessy & Patterson multicycle MIPS architecture.